vsoch/vsoch.github.io/_posts/2018/2018-04-08-interval-scheduling.md

 something I'm working on.
 I also want to add an element of fun.
 Fun is sort of uncommon when I look around the interwebs for implementations and examples.
 Let's start with the idea of [interview scheduling](https://en.wikipedia.org/wiki/Interval_scheduling).
+The <a href='https://github.com/vsoch/algorithms/tree/master/interval-scheduling' target="_blank">code is here</a>
+ if you are interested.

 ## Interval Scheduling